Oran-123/Cheap-Chopping-Chops/README.md

 ### Landing Page

 * The main image on the landing page will portray the main concepts of the website.
 The image will be coloured and show a smiling customer who has recently had their hair cut.
 The image is clearly displaying a customer happy with the service and it is also immediately clear to a visitor what the purpose of the website is.

+### Book Now Section

+Desktop >992px
+* A transparent b	ox includes blurb on the offers that customer can receive when they join the wait list and a button to bring them to a page to join the wait list

+Small Devices <992px
+* The section is positioned below the hero image otherwise it would cover too much of the image